 In the clarifiers, 90% of the suspended particles are removed from the water, which is then sent to the filter gallery for the final step in the purification process.
 On its way to the filter gallery, the clarified water receives a dose of carbon dioxide to lower the pH (which was raised during the lime softening process), chlorine to kill bacteria, and fluoride to prevent tooth decay.From the filter gallery, the clean water is sent to two clearwells on the plant grounds for temporary storage prior to distribution (via the utility's new high-service pump station that was completed in spring 2014).
 At this point, the purification process is complete.
 It has taken less than two hours to convert raw lake water into a safe, clean product that consistently meets state water quality standards.

-The second type of clarifier currently being used by CWLP is a Permutit unit, which is simply a modified version of the Spaulding clarifier.
+The second type of clarifier used by CWLP is a Permutit unit, which is simply a modified version of the Spaulding clarifier.
 CWLP currently has two Permutit-style clarifiers, which were built in the mid-1950s.

 The third and newest model, is the Helical Flow Clarifier, designed by another former CWLP Water Plant Superintendent, Dave Wyness.
 In this type of clarifier, the water is introduced into the base of the clarifier where it moves upward in an ever expanding and slowing spiral motion, passing through the lime sludge blanket on its way.
 The Helical Flow Clarifier is superior to the Spaulding unit in two ways.
 First, it has no moving parts and requires no power to operate.
-Second, it is better at removing suspended particles, producing a better overall water quality.
+Second, it is better at removing suspended particles and produces a better overall water quality.
 As in the Spaulding Clarifiers, water that has passed through the sludge blanket then overflows the top of the clarifier and heads to the filter gallery for the final stage of purification.